 802.15.8 PAC Requirements for high layer and infrastructure interaction

-802.15.8 PAC shall be able to interact with higher layers and a suitable infrastructure, if it exists, to facilitate the set up and maintenance of communication.
+802.15.8 PAC shall be able to interact with higher layers to access suitable infrastructure, if it exists, e.g. to facilitate the set up and maintenance of communication.

 802.15.8 PAC shall carry higher layer information that facilitates the establishment and management of discovery and direct communication.

-802.15.8 PAC shall support the report to higher layer with updated discovery and association info.
+802.15.8 PAC shall support the report to higher layers with updated discovery and association info. (note: could be merged into 15 except that this isn't necessarily related to infrastructure)

 802.15.8 PAC shall perform measurements at the request of and report results to higher layers.
 These measurements include received signal strength and interference levels.